-At John Foy & Associates, we have more than 20 years of experience helping clients navigate the complex SSDI system.
-We have seen successful cases where claims have been approved involving lupus.
-And we dedicate our entire practice to helping injured, sick and disabled individuals get the help they need.
 Let us help you.
 When you call our firm, we’ll sit down with you for a free consultation to discuss your SSDI application and how to get you approved.
 In many cases we can take one look at your paperwork and see what you need to make a stronger case.
-Call John Foy & Associates at 404-400-4000 and get your free consultation today.

-Is lupus considered a valid disability for SSDI in Atlanta?
+Is Lupus Considered a Valid Disability for SSDI in Atlanta?

 Yes it is.
 When evaluating SSDI claims, the Social Security Administration (SSA) uses a special guide known as the List of Impairments.
 This is a comprehensive document showing all medical conditions that are known to cause disabilities.
-An illness does not have to be in the list to qualify for SSDI, but it makes the process much easier.
-Lupus is listed in section 14.02 under Immune System Disorders.

 Just because you have lupus, however, does not mean that you can automatically get approved.
 The SSA will want more information on your diagnosis and the extent of your disability.
-This is where most applications go wrong—they do not provide enough paperwork to document everything the SSA needs.
+This is where most applications go wrong – they do not provide enough paperwork to document everything the SSA needs.

 Lupus is a valid medical condition, but it’s not well understood.
 Medical doctors do not agree on what causes lupus, so the condition remains something of a mystery.
 Additionally, the exact symptoms that lupus causes can vary substantially from one individual to another.
 Symptoms can include any of the following: